Equivalence of Grandfather and Information Antinomy Under Intervention: Historical background, motivation, and result

 Within the last decade, causal loops became a topic of research again.
 During the studies of higher-order quantum maps, {\it i.e.}, quantum maps of quantum maps, and among other frameworks~\cite{Chiribella2008,Pollock2018}, the process-matrix framework was developed~\cite{Oreshkov2012}.
 A key feature of that latter framework is that it allows for correlations among distant parties that cannot be simulated causally.
 Causal inequalities~\cite{Baumeler3parties,simplestcausalinequalities,Abbott2016,ClassicalNC1} limit the space of possible correlations where the parties cannot communicate through causal loops.
 That framework, however, leads to violations of such Bell-like causal inequalities.
-Moreover, the classical special case of that quantum framework violates causal inequalities as well~\cite{Baumeler2016}; the framework leads to causal loops~\cite{phd,barrett2020cyclic}.
+Moreover, the classical special case of that quantum framework violates causal inequalities as well~\cite{Baumeler2016}; the framework allows for causal loops~\cite{phd,barrett2020cyclic}.

 Most of preceding work tries to exclude inconsistencies from causal loops.
 This problem of inconsistencies is famously known as the {\em grandfather antinomy}.
 The story to illustrate that problem is the following, where we divert from the usual homicide plot to a technicide plot.
 Imagine a robot is programmed in such a way to travel to the past to encounter its younger self.
 Once the robot meets its younger self, it disassembles it.
 So, if the robot time travels, the robot does not time travel.
 But now, since the robot does not time travel, it will time travel, {\it etc.}: a logical contradiction.
 A simple instance of this problem is obtained with a NOT gate, where a bit is flipped and then looped back (see Fig.~\ref{fig:NOT}).
-Note that throughout this article, a loop is {\em not\/} a feedback loop but of logical nature instead.
+Note that throughout this article, a loop is {\em not\/} a feedback loop where a map is repeatedly applied, one application after the other, but of logical nature instead (the loop introduces constraints between the input and the output).

 Another problem, albeit lesser known, arises if too many consistent solutions occur.
 This problem is known as the {\em information antinomy\/} and also carries different names\footnote{Already the multitude of names given to that problem suggests its inferiority when compared to the grandfather antinomy.} such as bootstrapping paradox, uniqueness ambiguity~\cite{Allen2014,Baumeler2018}, or ontological paradox~\cite{wuethrich}.
 This problem is often illustrated with the following story.
 Imagine a person wakes up one morning and finds, next to the bed, a book that contains a proof of a longstanding mathematical problem.
 Later, this person travels to the past and places the book she or he found next to her or his bed.
 If we analyse this story, we see that the book is given to that person by her/himself.
 Yet, this story is problematic for two reasons.
 Firstly, where does this proof come from?
 We have complex information that arises out of nowhere.\footnote{Deutsch considers this problem as more severe compared to the grandfather antinomy and rejects it as {\em creationism\/}~\cite{Deutsch1991}.} Secondly, why is the proof written in that way as it is written?
 It could have been written in any other language, or, more drastically, the book might contain a proof for another longstanding mathematical problem.
 Both problems we just discussed, however, are the same.
 Given the boundary conditions multiple consistent outcomes might occur (see Fig.~\ref{fig:ID}).
 A theory suffering from the information antinomy thus fails to provide predictions, even probabilistically~\cite{Allen2014}.